Waterman's Surfside Grille

 Atlantic Avenue and the Oceanfront Dining Tradition

 Virginia Beach's oceanfront strip along Atlantic Avenue operates on a logic that most coastal resort towns share: the closer to the water, the more the menu leans on what came out of it that morning.
 The Chesapeake Bay watershed and the Atlantic shelf together give Virginia Beach kitchens access to blue crab, flounder, oysters, and a rotation of finfish that shifts with the season.
-Waterman's Surfside Grille, at 415 Atlantic Ave, occupies this context directly, positioned on the resort strip where the expectation of fresh seafood in a casual, salt-air setting is essentially the category definition.
+Waterman's Surfside Grille is an oceanfront seafood grille at 415 Atlantic Ave in Virginia Beach, with a casual, walk-in-friendly format and an average price of about $25 per person.
+It occupies this context directly, positioned on the resort strip where the expectation of fresh seafood in a casual, salt-air setting is essentially the category definition.

 That context matters because Virginia Beach's oceanfront dining scene divides fairly cleanly between destination restaurants with formal pretensions and the kind of coastal grille format that prioritizes accessibility, volume, and a direct relationship with what the nearby water produces.
 The latter category is where most of the actual eating happens, and where the regional identity of Tidewater seafood cooking gets transmitted most reliably to the broadest range of visitors.